 - Rack temperature monitoring will help in identifying the heat problem within the facility.
 It allows the administrators to act promptly.
 For instance, the air conditioning units will begin to make up as soon as the temperature increases.
 Ambient temperature sensors will notify if the cooling is already insufficient.
 By this time, equipment is suffering for a long period already.
 And as an administrator, risking the business by wasting time is not an option.

 - Another importance is identifying the potential hotspots.
 These happen when the equipment has a higher air intake, causing the temperature at the server rack to rise.
-Hotspots are a combination of airflow deficiencies and rack layout.
+Hotspots are a combination of airflow deficiencies and rack layouts.
 Temperature monitoring ensures proper airflow within the server rack, which could be up to 47U (2m) in height.

 - Maximizing Equipment Life Span

 - Prevent Mold Growth

 - The combination of high humidity and low temperature is a favorable condition for mold growth.
 Molds can grow on the racks and servers’ motherboards.
 Molds are small and fast-growing organisms making them one of the causes of stress for data center administrators.
-Rack temperature monitoring ensures the optimum temperature and prevents the molds from leaching on the racks and equipment.
+Rack temperature monitoring ensures the optimum temperature and prevents molds from leaching on the racks and equipment.

 How To Manage Server Racks?

 An upsurge in temperature can happen at any time and anywhere within the facility.
 Perhaps, some protocols are applicable when this transpires.
 But, administrators of a critical-mission facility should not wait for this to happen before taking action.
 Proper management of server racks to avoid complications is a must before running a data center.

-- To secure a ventilated server rack by installing switches at the top of the server racks.
+- Secure a ventilated server rack by installing switches at the top of the server racks.

 - For high-density racks, it is important to use the hot or cold layout to ensure containment of the hot aisle and cold aisle.
 This layout creates a clear separate path for hot air and cold air allowing the equipment to pull in the coolest air.